VETERAN’S DISABILITY BENEFITS

 If you are a Veteran who qualifies for 100% service-connected disability benefits, the SSA will expedite your disability application.
 The SSA calls this expedited review.
 This means your SSD case should move through the review process more quickly.

 In order to help veterans, the SSA should evaluate your case shortly after you apply.
 After you file for benefits, the SSA will need your medical records as soon as possible.
 Submitting medical records quickly will improve the application waiting time.
 The VA will usually give you your medical records for free.
 If you have medical records at different military bases, get all of them.
 This includes your physical records and any mental health records.
-Make sure to ask for all of your records, because mental health records are sometimes kept in a different location.
+Make sure to ask for all of your records.
+Because mental health records can be kept in different locations.

 HOW CAN YOU APPLY FOR SERVICE-CONNECTED DISABILITY BENEFITS?